 These are typically paid at regular intervals, usually monthly.
 Earnings include your regular paycheques and dividend payments if the stocks have a good and stable history of paying them.
 Expenses include things like your utility bills, property taxes, insurance premiums, taxes, groceries, etc.

-These could include freelance gigs, sponsored posts for a blogger, etc. One-time expenses include holiday gifts, annual vacations, special occasion expenses, etc.
+These could include freelance gigs, sponsored posts for a blogger, etc. One-time expenses include holiday gifts, annual vacations (don’t forget to rely on a comprehensive vacation packing list to stay organized), special occasion expenses, etc.

 Track your expenses for the last 12 months

 If you want to get an accurate picture of your cash flow and you haven’t been tracking your expenses religiously, you will need to put in the effort.
 So book a day with yourself, get a favourite drink (perhaps your all-time favourite from Starbucks), and go through all your checking accounts and credit card statements at least for the last 12 months to capture any annual expenses.